 The SunSmart Schools website is designed for students, teachers, schools and parents.
 It has information about UV, shade, hats, sunscreen, skin cancer and sun protection, as well as cross-curricula resources for teachers at levels 1 to 4 of the New Zealand Curriculum.

-New research indicates that New Zealand has now overtaken Australia as the world leader in invasive melanoma rates.
+Research in 2016 indicates that New Zealand has now overtaken Australia as the world leader in invasive melanoma rates, Find out more in this RNZ news story. which includes interview.